Bisham Abbey: Sports centre

+The England association football men's senior team trained at Bisham Abbey for 40 years, up until early 2001.
 England Rugby had their training base at Bisham Abbey until 2005, when they moved to the University of Bath.
 Several football teams have trained at Bisham Abbey, most recently Barcelona and Portsmouth before their 2008 FA Cup victory.
 For the last few years Non-League Marlow United F.C. use the pitches as their home ground.
 The facilities are frequently used by elite athletes and community groups for residential training camps such as the Rugby Sevens and England Hockey.
 There is an International High performance Tennis centre based on site managed by WIN Tennis.
 Some professional rugby players use the gym facilities.
 In February 2006 the England futsal team played two international friendlies against Finland at Bisham Abbey.
 Due to their regular training ground (Beversbrook) being out of use due to the weather Swindon Town F.C. have been using the centre (as of February 2020) while they attempt to find a more permanent facility.

 Media

+Bisham Abbey is described in Jerome K. Jerome's 1889 humorous novel Three Men in a Boat.

 During the Nationwide Building Society's summer advertising campaign of 2010, when they were official sponsors of the England football team at the World Cup, one of their television advertisements featured the England team playing on one of the pitches at Bisham Abbey.
 The parish church was clearly visible in the background.